Dhineshkumarprakasam/currency_converter/README.md

 * Improve UI/UX with animations and error handling.
 * Include data persistence for user preferences.
 * Add unit and widget tests to ensure app stability.

----

-## License

-This project is open-source and free to use under the MIT License.

----

-Need help with adding conversion logic or improving the UI?
-Let me know!